 21. The UE sends an MN RRCReconfigurationComplete* message to the MN, which includes an SN RRCReconfigurationComplete** message to the target SN.

 22. The MN informs the target SN that the UE has completed the reconfiguration procedure successfully via SN Reconfiguration Complete message, including the SN RRCReconfigurationComplete** message.

+NOTE: The order the UE sends the MN RRCReconfigurationComplete* message (step 21) and performs the random access procedure towards the PSCell (step 20) is not defined.
+The successful random access procedure towards the target PSCell is not required for a successful completion of the RRC Reconfiguration procedure.

 23-27.The MN triggers the MN initiated SN Modification procedure to inform the last serving SN that UE has accessed to the target SN, and the last serving SN to switch to the prepared state, and if applicable, to allow provisioning of new data forwarding addresses based on the data forwarding proposals of the MN and the selected candidate SN.
-If applicable, the source SN to start normal data forwarding, timing is due to implementation.
+If applicable, the last serving SN to start normal data forwarding, timing is due to implementation.
+If the last serving SN is not configured as a candidate SN, the MN triggers the MN initiated SN Release procedure to inform the last serving SN to stop providing user data to the UE, and triggers the Xn-U Address Indication procedure to inform the last serving SN the address of the SN of the selected candidate PSCell and if applicable, starts normal data forwarding.

 28. If applicable, a PDU Session path update procedure is triggered by the MN.